astronomer/docs/software/manage-airflow-versions.md

 #### Runtime 9 (Airflow 2.7)

-##### Restricted versions of Runtime 9
+##### Yanked versions of Runtime 9

-You cannot create new Deployments or upgrade to the following versions of Runtime 9, which are `yanked`.
-These [restricted runtime versions](runtime-version-lifecycle-policy.mdx#restricted-runtime-versions) prevent you from upgrading to or creating a Deployment with a version that contains a known limitation or bug.
+Use caution if you create new Deployments or upgrade to the following versions of Runtime 9, which are `yanked`.
+These [Runtime versions](runtime-version-lifecycle-policy.mdx#restricted-runtime-versions) warn you about upgrading to or creating a Deployment with a version that contains a known limitation or bug.

 - 9.0.0
 - 9.1.0